Either we embrace that God’s Yes is for all…or we don’t.

 I really resonated with a blog post by Scot McKnight “Incarnation is not a Ministry Strategy” as he talks about how recent efforts to brand a ministry as “incarnational” water down the term.
 Read it here.
 McKnight is reflecting on a book by Andrew Root about the topic and he says this: In the “incarnational […]

-Hacking Missions A pastoral colleague sent me an interview with Robert Lupton whose recent book Toxic Charity has some controversial elements in it, among them criticizing the one-way relationship charities often have: The people with food give food to those without, etc. Here’s a quote from the interview: Q: You say churches and charities can […]
+A pastoral colleague sent me an interview with Robert Lupton whose recent book Toxic Charity has some controversial elements in it, among them criticizing the one-way relationship charities often have: The people with food give food to those without, etc. Here’s a quote from the interview: Q: You say churches and charities can harm those […]

 My senior minister noted this past Sunday that Jesus is often sending people to do stuff.
 Sending disciples to get a donkey for the entrance to Jerusalem.
 Sending disciples to prepare the upper room Sending the Lawyer out to “do likewise.”
 Telling people to “Go” and do something.
 Often, Jesus was standing still while his disciples did the […]